fcerbell/fcerbell.github.io/_posts/en/2020-04-06-FC006iRobotRoomba660VirtualWall.md

 Alternative B : with CR123A 3V battery

-I chose to use the 1S/850mAh LiPo with the charging PCB because I had it in my drawers, thus, the enclosure and the source code (voltage thresholds) are designed for the LiPo.
+I chose to use the 1S/850mAh LiPo with the charging PCB because I had it in my drawers, thus the enclosure and the source code (voltage thresholds) are designed for the LiPo.

 # Software